- Courses

 Find out why Salisbury is called the City in the Countryside

-Spiritual Direction can be booked as part of your stay.
+Spiritual Direction can be booked as part of your stay, subject to availability.
 This might be one or more conversations depending on the length and focus of your time here.

 ‘Mentoring is a social relationship one person shares with others so they flourish with well-being and success.’